fido-alliance/fdo-sim/fsim-repository/fdo.command.md

 | d --> o   | stdout | bstr | A block of data containing standard out |
 | d --> o   | stderr | bstr | A block of data containing standard error |
 | d --> o   | exitcode | int | A block of data containing standard error.
 Follows *nix convention, where exitcode==0 is a normal return. |

-Only one command may be in progress at a time.
-Do not buffer more than one command in a ServiceInfo message.
-(The authors accept that a more complex FSIM may permit multiple buffered commands to execute simultaneously, and welcome submissions).

-Commmands run to termination synchronously with the ServiceInfo processing.
-I.e., no new ServiceInfo is processed between the time that command:execute is processed and when that command finishes with command:exitcode.
-Only a single command may be buffered at a time.
-This means that each command must be in its own ServiceInfo message.
-The message command:sig applies to the currently executing command.

-The messages: command, args, may_fail, return_stdout, return_stderr may appear in any order, so long as they appear before the execute commmand.

 The following table describes the expected message flow for the command fsim (long entries reference to below the table):